lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 '2016'
 >>> datetime.now().strftime("%Y-%m-%d")
 '2016-02-21'
->>> #there is also one shortcut, isoformat, it return the datetime in "ISO 8601" format
+>>> #there is also one shortcut, isoformat, it returns the datetime in "ISO 8601" format
 >>> datetime.now().isoformat()
 '2016-02-21T18:30:58.544215'